Duncan Stewart of Ardsheal

 Stewart is remembered best for his portrait by John Singleton Copley held by the National Gallery of Scotland and for his friendship and travels with James Boswell.
-Stewart settled back in Scotland on his returned estates where he inherited the chieftainship of the Clan of Appin on the death of his cousin, Dugald Stewart, 9th of Appin.
+Stewart settled back in Scotland on his returned estates where he inherited the chieftainship of Clan Stewart of Appin on the death of his cousin, Dugald Stewart, 9th of Appin.

 Stewart married Anne Erving daughter of the Hon.
 John Erving, loyalist Governor of Boston, and a member of His Majesty's Council for the Province and his wife Anne Shirley of Shirley-Eustis House and daughter of William Shirley Governor of Massachusetts.
 Duncan Stewart and Anne Erving had 10 children including the prelate James Haldane Stewart.

-Duncan Stewart died on September 12, 1793 in London and was buried in Old St. Pancras Churchyard.
+Duncan Stewart died on September 12, 1793, in London and was buried in Old St. Pancras Churchyard.
 His grave is lost but is not listed on the 19th century monument erected to record the names of important lost graves.